unixpickle/fast-glove/README.md

 $ cat /path/to/corpus | ./build/build_co words.txt 10 /path/to/co_occur
 ```

-This will use a window size of `10` and save the resulting co-occurrence matrix to `/path/to/co_occur`.
+In the above example, I use a window size of `10` and save the resulting co-occurrence matrix to `/path/to/co_occur`.

 Next, we can train the embedding itself.
-Here's an example of how to do that:
+Here's an example of how to do so:

 ```
 $ ./build/train_embed /path/to/co_occur 10 /path/to/embeddings
 ```

-This runs 10 epochs of training and saves the resulting embeddings to `/path/to/embeddings`.
+This example runs 10 epochs of training and saves the resulting embeddings to `/path/to/embeddings`.
 This will take anywhere from 10 minutes to a few hours, depending on how many co-occurrences you have and how many epochs you use.
 With 127M co-occurrences, I've done successful training runs in <20 minutes.

 Finally, you can perform analysis using the embeddings.
 For example, here is how to find the neighbors of the word "iphone":